 Make your hedgerows pollinator friendly.

-Hedgerows can provide vital areas of food for pollinators from early spring through to late autumn.
+Hedgerows can provide vital areas of food for pollinators from early spring through to late as pollinators from early spring through to late autumn.
 Hawthorn/Whitethorn and Blackthorn will provide important food in spring.
 You can also add Dog rose, Guelder rose, Honeysuckle and Holly to an existing hedgerow.
 Add pollinator friendly native trees like Willow, Rowan, Crab apple or Wild cherry to your hedgerow or plant a small group nearby.